lh728/lh728/README.md

 I am a master's student at <a href = "https://www.tcd.ie" >Trinity College Dublin</a> majoring in Business Analytics.

 - 🔭 I’m currently working at <a href = "https://www.linkedin.com/company/goertek-inc./">GoerTek Inc.</a> as an software engineer.
-- 💬 I am also interested in painting, and I want to try conceptual design in the future
+- 💬 I am also interested in game development and am self-studying
 - 📫 How to reach me: holu@tcd.ie or my <a href = "https://thellu.com/en">blog</a>

 <h3>Things I code with</h3>